What is the Water Cement Ratio of Concrete?

 1. The extensive way of water addition in the concrete is from aggregates.
 The aggregate moisture causes significant variation in the mixing water content.
 If the aggregates are stored in the outdoor environment then rain and sun exposure can cause water variation.
-Therefore, it is important to monitor the water content of aggregate constantly to ensure the accurate water-cement ratio because aggregates contain the largest volume in the concrete mix design.
+Therefore, it is important to monitor aggregate water content constantly to ensure the accurate water-cement ratio because aggregates contain the largest volume in the concrete mix design.

 2. In the construction site, concrete is accepted based on the slump level or visual consistency.
 After loading the material in the truck, the operator does the visual inspection and slump test.
 After that, the truck is allowed to go to the desired place the distance might change the workability of the concrete because of the hydration process heat.
-Therefore, the truck driver adds water in the truck to ease their work but it should be done under the supervision of an expert or the best way is to add superplasticizer to get the desired slump on construction site.
+Therefore, the truck driver adds water in the truck to ease their work but it should be done under the supervision of an expert or the best way is to add a superplasticizer to get the desired slump on the construction site.